Dasharo/presentations/pages/dug_11/0X_dasharo_path_to_hsi_3.md

 every part of this is visible.
 The code, the event formats and the logs are all available for review and for independent testing.
 That is a different model from closed firmware that only tells you to trust it.

-Dasharo Trustroot is the concrete implementation that comes out of this work.
-On supported platforms it gives you a hardware based root of trust that passes HSI checks and a toolbox you can use to verify it yourself.

 If you want similar properties on your own hardware, we can help.
 To discuss a project you can email contact@3mdeb.com.